Digital strategy pitfalls to avoid

-You’re thinking of putting together a digital strategy for your business.
-Before you do, its important to know what hasn’t worked for others in the past.
-This way you can avoid common pitfalls in your planning and implementation of a digital strategy.
+Creating a digital strategy for your business is important.
+However, before you do, it might be helpful to be aware of some issues that may hinder your strategy.
+This way you can avoid some common pitfalls in your planning and implementation of a digital strategy.

 Unclear goals and budget

 The first thing you need to do to ensure your success is to know why are you embarking on this journey.
 What are your goals and how exactly do you want your customer’s journey/experience to be changed.
 Understanding this from the beginning is essential in order to avoid unnecessary, costly, and time-consuming changes.